joequant/bitquant-vasp/standards/source/phase1.md

 KYC/AML/CFT:
 1. The platform operator proposes to conduct thorough KYC checks on all clients to verify their identity and assess the risk of money laundering and terrorist financing.
-2. The platform operator proposes to perform ongoing due diligence on clients to monitor for suspicious activity.
+2. The platform operator proposes to perform ongoing due diligence on clients to monitor any suspicious activity.
 3. The platform operator proposes to maintain a risk-based approach to AML/CFT compliance, taking into account the risk level of clients and the virtual assets being traded.
 4. The platform operator proposes to maintain records of all client transactions and report suspicious activity to the relevant authorities.